nightmode/feri/docs/api/index.md

     'build'    : build,
     'watch'    : watch
 }

+module.exports = feri
 ```

-Every module plus a convenience object called `action`.
-This object exists solely to enable cool statements like `feri.action.clean()` instead of `feri.clean.processClean()`.
+The action object exists solely to enable cool statements like `feri.action.clean()` instead of `feri.clean.processClean()`.
 Both will accomplish the same thing so feel free to use whichever style you prefer.

 Now that we know about all the modules being exported, let's go over each in a bit more detail.